andrewmarx/samc/README.md

 ## Citation

-A paper specific to this package is currently in press at Ecography.
-Citation info will be added here once available.
+An early view paper specific to this package is currently available from Ecography at https://doi.org/10.1111/ecog.04891

+Formal citation info will be added here and to the package once the journal volume and page numbers have been assigned.

 ## Support